MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started.md

 * Data-related functions are used for import, transformation, summarization, visualization, and analysis.
 * Platform-specific convenience functions are used for unlocking specific capabilities inherent in a given platform.

 ScaleR can be characterized as an enhanced version of the open source R programming language.
-In fact, there are [ScaleR equivalents for many common base R functions](../scaler/compare-base-r-scaler-functions.md), such as rxSort for `sort()`, rxMerge for `merge()`, and so forth.
+In fact, there are [ScaleR equivalents for many common base R functions](../scaler/compare-base-r-scaler-functions.md), such as *rxSort* for *sort()*, *rxMerge* for *merge()*, and so forth.
 Because Microsoft R is compatible with the open source R language, solutions can use a combination of base R and ScaleR functions.

-Of course, use of ScaleR functions requires that you have a ScaleR engine to support your logic.
+Using ScaleR functions requires that a ScaleR engine to support your logic.
 As noted, ScaleR engine ships in both R Client and R Server.
 R Client is free, community-supported via forums, and provides scale at much lower levels (2 processors, data resides in-memory).
-R Server is a commercial, enterprise product.
+R Server is a commercial, enterprise-grade product.
 It runs on more platforms, at much greater scale, with service level agreements and support from Microsoft.

-## What you will learn in this tutorial
+## What you will learn

-This tutorial focuses on the data-related functions that are platform-agnostic.
-Using ScaleR functions, the tasks you'll perform include the following:
+This tutorial focuses on data-related functions.
+Using ScaleR, the tasks you'll perform include the following:

 1. Convert text data to the .xdf data file format.